no-banana/SMFM-master/README.md

 # SMFM-master
-The tool is developed for enhancer sequences identification using Stacked Multivariate Fusion Framework (SMFM)
+The repository is developed for enhancer sequences identification using Stacked Multivariate Fusion Framework (SMFM)

 # Requirements
 - python == 3.6.2